-Ad hoc Data Exploration
+- Ad hoc Data Exploration

-Explorations are ideal for in-the-moment ad hoc analysis, when you want to explore your data and move on without saving your work for future use.
+New, unsaved workbooks are also referred to as explorations.
+Explorations are ideal for ad hoc analysis, when you want to explore your data and move on without saving your work for future use.

-Workbook Modes: Edit, Explore, and View
+Workbook modes: Edit, Explore, and View

 Clicking Publish publishes all drafted changes to the workbook.
 This includes changes drafted by all editors on the live draft.